Jergar92/Game_Engine/README.md

 Drop the game folder inside the .zip somewhere in your computer and execute the .exe

 ### Game controls
-* Mouse Left Click to select a buttons
+* Mouse Left Click interact with buttons
 * Mouse Right Click Active camera movement:
 	* WASD keys for movement
 	* move the mouse to rotate
 * Mouse Left Click + Left Alt:
 	* move the camera arround a point
 * Press F to focus camera
-* Press F1 to see debug vertices normal
+* Press F1 to see debug vertices normal (you need a model)
-* Press F2 to see debug surface normal
+* Press F2 to see debug surface normal (you need a model)
 * Drag and Drop models to see them on the screen (if you drag a model you can see the Inspector(Inspector info below)
 * Drag and Drop textures to change the texture of the model (only png formats suported)